-In the 2nd part of the interaction, Ravi Dhar talks about his first attempt at writing a novel, and the a place call Kashmir and its culture and influence on the recent history.
+In the 2nd part of the interaction, Ravi Dhar talks about his first attempt at writing a novel, and the place calls Kashmir and its culture and influence on recent history.

 Excerpts from an interaction with Rajesh Prothi

 Books on psychology, religion, and mysticism, apart from fiction and poetry are part of my reading list.
 I also enjoy reading books on science and technology.
 I believe nothing in the world of knowledge is too complex for a man not to enjoy it.
 If it does not happen so, it is because of inappropriate communication strategies.
 I remember to have read a book on Statistics cover to cover in a matter of six hours all because of its racy narrative.

 What inspired you to write your first novel?